 PDF/UA Processor LWG This WG focuses on recommendations and requirements for software engaged in processing PDF/UA files.
 As of 2024 the group is focused on examining accessibility API role mappings for HTML elements and WAI-ARIA / DPub attributes with the objective of mapping these features to their functional equivalents in PDF.
-Read more about their progress.
+Check out a recent article about their progress.